mitchshimy/alx-project-nexus/movie-recommendation-app/backend/DEPLOYMENT_GUIDE.md

 - Updated CORS settings for development
 - Added Render domain to ALLOWED_HOSTS
 - More permissive CORS for testing
+- Added STATIC_ROOT and STATICFILES_DIRS for production deployment

 ## Deployment Steps